NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ![Connection Oriented Multiplexing](<Screen Shot 2020-01-16 at 9.36.30 PM.png>)

 TCP requires going through a TCP server.
-The TCP server has a listener process that waits for incoming connection requests, and when it gets it handles setting everything up so that the destination is ready to recieve the message.
+The TCP server has a listener process that waits for incoming connection requests, and when it gets it handles setting everything up so that the destination is ready to receive the message.

-> Note: If a server has many clients contacting it on the same port, it's not an issue because they have unique IP addresses (hopefully) and they can distinguish the difference betweent he two that way.
+> Note: If a server has many clients contacting it on the same port, it's not an issue because they have unique IP addresses (hopefully) and they can distinguish the difference between the two that way.

 ### A word on UDP

 UDP lacks reliability of TCP mainly because it doesn't require establishing a connection.

 That lack of reliability makes it better for the following reasons:
-1. No congestion control - No process watches ever packet to make sure it should be sent
+1. No congestion control - No process watches every packet to make sure it should be sent
 2. No connection management - We don't have to wait for a socket to be opened, so it just sends quickly

 Both of these result in lower latency transmission, which is good for some things.
 Things like multiplayer video games, DNS servers, and other networking hosts, all like to use higher speed protocols.